-In case you haven't noticed, researchers tell us that sex drive is different between men and women.
+In case you haven't noticed, researchers tell us that sexual drive is different between men and women.
 Duh!

-Men notoriously throughout history have been the sexual predators.
-Researchers have all found that men think about sex many times more often than women do.
-Here are some differences between men's and women's sex drive:
+Men notoriously throughout history have been the predators.
+Researchers have all found that men think about "it" many times more often than women do.
+Here are some differences between men's and women's drive for intimacy and passion:

 Most men at any age are attracted to all healthy, young, fertile women who can make healthy babies -- even when he doesn't want any children.
 It seems that the software that drives our internal unconscious mental "computer" for mate selection does not come with software upgrades for after menopause!